w3f/polkadot-validator-setup/README.md

 This repo has code for creating a complete implementation of the approach described [here](https://hackmd.io/QSJlqjZpQBihEU_ojmtR8g) from scratch, including both layers described in [Workflow](#workflow).
-This can be done on a host with NodeJS, Yarn and Git installed with:
+This can be done on any host with NodeJS, Yarn and Git installed.

+Alternatively, if you already have some nodes running and just need the Application layer workflow, you can use the Ansible scripts available in `ansible/`.
+See the [Ansible guide](ansible/README.md) for more.

 ### Prerequisites